Identity Guard vs LifeLock

 Summary: Identity Guard vs LifeLock

 Both Identity Guard and LifeLock offer services that help keep your identity and financial accounts safe.
 They have features in common, but there are important differences.
 As such, it is up to you to decide which provider is right for you.
+Learn more in our Identity Guard review and our LifeLock review.

 Disclaimer: This content is not provided or commissioned by the companies referenced in this article.
 Opinions expressed here are the author’s alone and have not been reviewed, approved or otherwise endorsed by the companies mentioned.
 We may be compensated through advertiser affiliate programs.